Red-French/BoxingMatch/README.md

-# BoxingMatch
+# HeadKnocker

-This is a simple command-line app to practice/learn Java.
+This is a simple boxing command-line app to practice/learn Java.